stringer-rss/stringer/README.md

 Stringer is a Ruby app based on Sinatra, ActiveRecord, PostgreSQL, and DelayedJob.

-Instructions are provided for deploying to Heroku (runs fine on the free plan) but Stringer can be deployed anyway that supports Ruby.
+Instructions are provided for deploying to Heroku (runs fine on the free plan) but Stringer can be deployed anywhere that supports Ruby.

 ```
 git clone git://github.com/swanson/stringer.git